What are interchange fees and why do they matter?

 Merchants

-Merchants know the cost of Interchange but may not necessarily understand how this rate was calculated.
+Merchants know the cost of interchange but may not understand how this rate was calculated.
 Small merchants typically pay more than large merchants as they lack economies of scale.

 Cardholders